 In line with The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 we may record incoming or outgoing telephone conversations for the following purposes:

-Establishing facts and evidence for business transactions;
+establishing facts and evidence for business transactions;

-Ensuring compliance with regulatory or self-regulatory practices;
+ensuring compliance with regulatory or self-regulatory practices;

-Ascertaining and demonstrating that standards are being met;
+ascertaining and demonstrating that standards are being met;

-Preventing or detecting crime;
+preventing or detecting crime;

-Investigating or detecting the unauthorised use of that or any other telecommunication system;
+investigating or detecting the unauthorised use of that or any other telecommunication system;

-Safeguarding the effective operation of the telecommunications system.
+safeguarding the effective operation of the telecommunications system.

 The Financial Conduct Authority lays down rules relating to how long information should be held for and we will keep your information to meet these requirements.
 We will not keep your information for longer than is necessary in light of the reason(s) for which it was first collected.
 The following factors will be used to determine how long your personal data is kept by us:

-You may at any time ask for a copy of the information we hold about you – it is your legal right.
+You may at any time ask for a copy of the personal data we hold about you – it is your legal right.
 This is known as a “subject access request”.
-We will provide you with a copy of any non-exempt personal information within one month unless we ask you for an extension of time, for example if your request is complex or we receive numerous requests at the same time.
+We will provide you with a copy of any non-exempt personal information within one month, unless we ask you for an extension of time, for example if your request is complex or we receive numerous requests at the same time.
 To protect your personal data, we will ask you to verify your identity before we release any information.
 We may refuse your request if we are unable to confirm your identity.